Municipal Liability in New York

 Any government entity that owns or occupies properties has a responsibility to tell the public about any dangerous conditions on these properties as well as to fix the conditions in a timely manner.
 However, with New York being such a busy city, and despite the high cost of taxes for the upkeep of city streets and buildings, many of these hazards are not fixed until it is too late and someone slips and falls on the New York street or worse.
 The statute of limitations on municipal liabilities in New York is short and that victims have little time to make their claims.

-Anytime that there are sidewalk defects, incorrect usage of a city-owned vehicle, police assaults or excessive force, or hazards in public parks, the city is responsible.
-If you have been injured by a slip or trip and fall, toxic waste, police brutality, or other accident on city property, including on city buses and trains, you may be entitled to compensation.
+Anytime that there are sidewalk defects, incorrect usage of a city-owned vehicle, or hazards in public parks, the city is responsible.
+If you have been injured by a slip or trip and fall, toxic waste, or other accident on city property, including on city buses and trains, you may be entitled to compensation.
 If you are the victim of municipal liability in New York and suspect that the city might be at fault, call the municipal liability attorney of New York, Leandros Vrionedes to make your claim as quickly as possible.